Thanmayee-24/DATA-PIPELINE-DEVELOPMENT/README.md

 Scikit-learn (sklearn) – Used for preprocessing operations like scaling and encoding.

-VS Code – IDE used for writing and running the Python script.
+Google Colab- Used for running python program

 Git & GitHub – Version control and hosting the project code online.